 Settle In and Explore the Old Town

 On your first day in Dubai, you might want to take it easy and shake off the long haul flight.
 So take the time to settle into your luxury Dubai hotel, before heading out to explore the area - for more information.
-To help you get your bearings, it’s worth heading down to the riverside and using one of the local abras to cross Dubai Creek, located in the heart of the city.
-It’s on the Bur Dubai side of the river that you’ll find Dubai’s lovingly restored old town.

 The 19th century Bastakia Quarter has shaded streets lined with Arabic stone houses and traditional wind towers.
 Stop by the Arabian Tea House café for a refreshing mint and lime drink before carrying on with your explorations.
 Take a look at the top 15 things to do in Dubai for a little help planning the perfect city break.

 Head over to the Deira side of the river and you can shop to your heart’s content!
 The Gold Souk is one of the largest bazaars in the world and is a winner with window-shoppers, but if you’re actually in the market for some well-priced gold then this gleaming arcade is the best place to pick up some quality jewellery.
 Alternatively, you could peruse the popular Spice Souk, where you’ll find sacks of colourful aromatic spices, including saffron.
 Pick up a pot for a fraction of the price you’d pay back home, or take in more heady aromas at the Perfume Souk!